 Session 8: Ocean Biogeochemistry

-Biogeochemistry is a new scientific discipline in which the physical, chemical, biological, and geological processes are explored.
-Biogeochemistry studies the cycles of critical elements, such as carbon and nitrogen, and their interactions with other organisms and substances as they move through Earth’s atmosphere, biosphere (life), hydrosphere (water and ice), and lithosphere (rock).
-Emphasis is placed on the study of carbon, nitrogen, sulphur, and phosphorus cycles.
-Biogeochemistry is a systems science closely related to systems ecology.
+Biogeochemistry is another scientific discipline in which the physical, chemical, organic, and topographical procedures are investigated.
+Biogeochemistry examines the cycles of basic components, for example, carbon and nitrogen, and their cooperations with different life forms and substances as they travel through Earth's air, biosphere (life), hydrosphere (water and ice), and lithosphere (rocks).
+Accentuation is set on the investigation of carbon, nitrogen, sulfur, and phosphorus cycles.
+Biogeochemistry is a frameworks science firmly identified with frameworks of biology.